 Main content | back to top

-We pay royalties and taxes from our oil sands business to national, regional and local governments in Canada.
-These funds are helping, for example, to expand healthcare, education and roads.
+The Athabasca Oil Sands Project has created thousands of jobs and brings economic benefits to Alberta and Canada.
+We pay royalties and taxes from our oil sands business to national, regional and local governments in Canada, which in turn help to fund important needs such as health care, education and roads.

 Communities around our oil sands operations

-Shell has a long-term interest in the growth and well being of communities in the Regional Municipality of Wood Buffalo and Industrial Heartland Area, where we have our oil sands operations.
+Shell has a long-term interest in the growth and well being of communities in the Regional Municipality of Wood Buffalo, Peace River and Industrial Heartland areas in Alberta, where we have oil sands operations.

 We consult with landowners, residents and local groups to identify their concerns and work towards solutions.
 To help with this we belong to several local and industry organisations including:

-We built Albian Village to house 2,500 workers near our Jackpine Mine.
+The Albian Village houses workers near our mines.

-To ease pressure on local housing and transport services we built our own accommodation facility near our Jackpine Mine, 75km (46 miles) north of Fort McMurray, to house 2,500 workers.
+We built our own accommodation facility near our Muskeg River and Jackpine mines, 75 km (46 miles) north of Fort McMurray, to house 2,500 workers.

-We also built an airstrip and we run shuttle buses to transport workers, equipment and supplies to our site.
+We own and operate an airstrip near the mine site and run shuttle buses to transport workers, equipment and supplies to our site.

 - MacDonald Island Park – Shell contributed $2.5 million to construct a stadium and shared space centre.

-- Northern Lights Health Region – Shell contributed $1.2 million to the health region’s inner city homeless population of Fort McMurray heath improvement project.
+- Northern Lights Health Region – Shell contributed $1.2 million to the health region’s heath improvement project for the inner city homeless of Fort McMurray.